 - Contact your doctor or diabetes nurse or educator for advice.

-- Ask your pharmacist if they are able to give you an emergency supply (they may charge for this service).
+- Ask your pharmacist if they can give you an emergency supply (they may charge for this service).

 All insulin has an expiry date printed on the packet.
-If this date has been and gone, the insulin is out of date and should not be used.
+If this date has passed, the insulin is expired and should not be used.
 Instead, it should be returned to the pharmacy for safe disposal.